nodejs/node/doc/api/fs.md

   * `err` {Error}
   * `stats` {fs.Stats}

-Retrieves the {fs.Stats} for the symbolic link refered to by the path.
+Retrieves the {fs.Stats} for the symbolic link referred to by the path.
 The callback gets two arguments `(err, stats)` where `stats` is a {`fs.Stats}
 object. `lstat()` is identical to `stat()`, except that if `path` is a symbolic link, then the link itself is stat-ed, not the file that it refers to.